aws-samples/amazon-sagemaker-integration-with-snowflake/snowflake-integration-overview.md

 2. The template should have set up:

     a.
-Storage Integration with the name :
+Storage Integration with the name: `AWS_AUTOPILOT_STORAGE_INTEGRATION_YOURSTACKNAME`
-         AWS_AUTOPILOT_STORAGE_INTEGRATION_YOURSTACKNAME

     b.
-API Integration with the name:
+API Integration with the name: `AWS_AUTOPILOT_API_INTEGRATION_YOURSTACKNAME`
-         AWS_AUTOPILOT_API_INTEGRATION_YOURSTACKNAME

- You can use the SHOW INTEGRATIONS LIKE \'%AWS_AUTOPILOT%\' SQL command to see the integrations created and use the [DESCRIBE INTEGRATION](https://docs.snowflake.com/en/sql-reference/sql/desc-integration.html) command to get details on properties of a particular integration.
+ You can use the SQL command `SHOW INTEGRATIONS LIKE '%AWS_AUTOPILOT%'` to see the integrations created and use the [DESCRIBE INTEGRATION](https://docs.snowflake.com/en/sql-reference/sql/desc-integration.html) command to get details on properties of a particular integration.